tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

     And so for three more days they travel.
 Jack can tell Morten is getting tired, and tries not to ride him.
     He leads him for miles at a time by the bridle.
-He pats his horse's flank, and worries about how skinny his ribs are becoming.
+He pats his horse’s flank, and worries about how skinny his ribs are becoming.

 Optimism